 📍Casal de São Simão, 3260 Figueiró dos Vinhos

-In this list of river beaches, it’s the one with the most human hands, but that doesn’t mean it’s also very beautiful.
-It has a shaded lawn area and a small sandy area where you’ll find beach facilities with straw hats and other facilities such as barbecues and a picnic area.
+On this list of river beaches, it’s the one with the most human hands, but that doesn’t mean it’s also very beautiful.
+It has a shaded grassy area and a small sandy area where you’ll find beach facilities with straw hats and other facilities such as barbecues and a picnic area.